MChrista/gunduel/README.md

  - fire a bullet from the gun (-1 ammo)
  - defend an incoming bullet (+/- 0 ammo)

 No bullet can be fired from an empty gun.
+If done anyway the shooting player dies.
 If both players choose the action fire in the same turn no one will be hit and the duel continues.

 **Loss:**
 A player got hit by a bullet.